Nayan-Chimariya/CompilerDesign/lexical_Analyzer/lab 3/readme.md

-Identify whether the input string as identifier or keyword.
+Identify whether the input string has identifier or keyword.